Fred van Leer

 Fred van Leer (born 18 September 1976) is a Dutch stylist and presenter.
 Van Leer is best known for mentoring and judging on the Dutch television program Holland's Next Top Model.
 In 2020, van Leer was appointed as host for the Dutch adaptation of the American RuPaul's Drag Race.

 Career

 From age 19 until 28, van Leer worked as a stylist at Now&Wow club nights.

-During the 1990s and the 2000s, van Leer was one of the most prominent drag queens in the Netherlands.
+During the 1990s and the 2000s, van Leer was a prominent drag queen in the Netherlands.

 In the early 2010s, van Leer started appearing on various television programs, including Holland's Next Top Model, Say Yes to the Dress Benelux, and since 2020, he acts as host in Drag Race Holland.